 Considerations for Grain Hybrid Selection:

 · Hybrid selection begins with maturity.
-In addition, remember that the 2010 growing season was unusually warm and long in Minnesota.
+In addition, remember that the freeze on September 15, 2011 which affected much of Minnesota was about three weeks earlier than normal.
 Identify an acceptable maturity range based on the number of growing degree days (GDDs) required for a hybrid to reach physiological maturity (black layer).
-Selected hybrids should reach maturity at least ten days before the first average freeze (32⁰F) to allow time for grain dry-down and to provide a buffer against a cool year or late planting.
+Selected hybrids should reach maturity at least 10 days before the first average freeze (32⁰F) to allow time for grain dry-down and to provide a buffer against a cool year or late planting.
 Detailed information about the number of GDDs available for corn production for multiple locations and various planting dates, along with information on the relationship between GDDs and corn relative maturity (RM) is available at: http://www.extension.umn.edu/distribution/cropsystems/M1276.html

 · Plant multiple hybrids of varying maturity to spread risk and widen the harvest interval.

 · Very full-season grain hybrids do not consistently out-yield mid-season hybrids in Minnesota.
 There is more variability in yield among hybrids within a given RM rating than there is between maturity groups.
 Detailed information on corn grain yields and harvest moisture for various RMs across Minnesota is available at: http://www.extension.umn.edu/distribution/cropsystems/M1276.html

 · Hybrids should also be selected according to agronomic traits such as standability, disease tolerance, emergence, and the need for transgenic resistance to insects and herbicides within a given production system.
 Standability is a key trait for ensuring that the grain produced is harvestable.